SithumRaigamage/CeraFlaw/frontend/README.md

-# My Awesome App
+# CeraFlaw

-Welcome to My Awesome App!
-This is a brief introduction to what your app does and how to use it.
+Welcome to CeraFlaw!
+This is a brief introduction to what our  app does and how to use it.

 ## Getting Started